opencog/atomspace/opencog/sheaf/README.md

 MST parsing
 -----------
-The primary tool in this directory is an MST parser.
-Given a specific sequence of events, viz a sequence of atoms, all of the same type, and given a large pool of observed dependencies between pairs of events, the MST parser will construct a dependency tree such that the score of the edges of the dependency tree are maximized.
+The MST parser is a "Maximum Spanning Tree" parser.
+Given a specific ordered sequence of events, viz a sequence of atoms, and given a large pool of observed dependencies between pairs of events, the MST parser will construct a spanning, planar dependency tree such that:

+* The tree is a spanning tree: all nodes are connected.
+* The tree is planar (projective): it is flat, with no crossing edges.
+* The sum-total score of the weights on the edges is maximized.

 Typical pair-wise relationships might be indicated as follows, in the
 atomspace: